mquinson/shutorial/README.md

 solved in a chroot (a sort of light virtual machine providing a dedicated environment).
 Each assignment consists in a specific environment setup in the chroot, a webpage presenting the assignment, and a machinery to check your success in solving the assignment.

-Each assignment comes with a set of practical questions, for which you should write the right commands in the terminal to achieve a given state, and some wrapup quizz questions that you should answer in the web page.
+Each assignment comes with a set of practical questions, for which you should write the right commands in the terminal to achieve a given state, and some wrap-up quiz questions that you should answer in the web page.

 Everything runs locally on your Linux machine, without any remote web